 The Importance of Student Involvement in Residence Hall Leadership at Pratt Institute

-The Office of Residential Life at Pratt Institute is committed to the involvement of students in the many facets of the Office's mission.
-Of primary interest is the development of the individuals who participate and the learning that can occur from being involved in the daily and long term educational mission of the Office.
-In encouraging the involvement of students, the Office of Residential Life recognizes that:
+Residential Life at Pratt Institute is committed to the involvement of students in the many facets of the department's mission.
+Of primary interest is the development of the individuals who participate and the learning that can occur from being involved in the daily and long term educational mission of the department.
+In encouraging the involvement of students, Residential Life and Housing recognizes that:

 - Students bring ideas where administrators do not have the capacity or the opportunity to formulate